-Serious injury crashes are more common during the evening.
+Serious and minor injury crashes are more common at night.

 A serious-injury crash is a crash where someone needed to be transported in an ambulance.

-Evenings are associated with a higher incidence of serious-injury crashes on our roads (20% of all evening crashes involve serious injuries, compared to 15% in other time periods).
+Serious injury crashes are not significantly linked to time of day (14% of all evening and night crashes involve serious injuries, compared to 12-13% in other time periods).

-The factors that contribute to serious-injury crashes are complex, but driver fatigue combined with higher speeds and more open roads contribute to the increased injury severity associated with evening crashes.
+The factors that contribute to serious-injury crashes are complex—but driver fatigue combined with higher speeds and more open roads are generally associated with increased injury severity.
 Alcohol and drug consumption can also be contributing factors.